Elon Musk apologizes for calling rescue diver a pedophile

-Elon Musk has apologized for calling a British diver involved in the Thailand cave rescue a pedophile.
+BANGKOK (AP) - Tesla and SpaceX CEO Elon Musk has apologized for calling a British diver involved in the Thailand cave rescue a pedophile, saying he spoke in anger but was wrong to do so.

-In a series of tweets late Tuesday, the Tesla CEO said he had "spoken in anger" on Sunday after diver Vern Unsworth accused Musk and SpaceX engineers of orchestrating a "PR stunt" by sending a small submarine to help divers rescue the 12 Thai soccer players and their coach from a flooded cave.
+There was no immediate public reaction to Musk's tweets from diver Vern Unsworth, who in colorful language in a TV interview had accused the Tesla founder and SpaceX engineers of orchestrating a "PR stunt" by sending a small submarine to help divers rescue the 12 Thai soccer players and their coach from a flooded cave.

-Musk says Unsworth's criticism upset him but he should not have branded the diver a "pedo."
-Musk said, "The fault is mine and mine alone."
+"My words were spoken in anger after Mr. Unsworth said several untruths ..."
+Musk tweeted.

+"Nonetheless, his actions against me do not justify my actions against him, and for that I apologize to Mr. Unsworth and to the companies I represent as leader.
+The fault is mine and mine alone."

-Musk's Sunday tweet, later deleted, had sent investors away from Tesla stock, which fell nearly 3 percent Monday.
-Unsworth told CNN earlier this week that he is considering legal action.
+Musk's Sunday tweet, later deleted, had sent investors away from Tesla stock, which fell nearly 3 percent Monday but recovered 4.1 percent on Tuesday.
+Unsworth told CNN earlier this week that he was considering legal action.
+He did not respond to repeated requests from The Associated Press for comment.

+In his latest tweets, Musk said the mini-sub, which was not used in the rescue earlier this month, was "built as an act of kindness & according to specifications from the dive team leader."

+Musk has 22.3 million followers and his active social media presence has sometimes worked well for Tesla.
+The company has said in its filings with the Securities and Exchange Commission that it doesn't need to advertise because it gets so much free media attention.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.